fairlearn/fairlearn/docs/user_guide/adversarial.rst

 .. _adversarial:

-Adversarial Learning
+Adversarial Mitigation
 --------------------

 .. currentmodule:: fairlearn.adversarial

-Fairlearn provides an implementation of the adversarial learning method presented in :footcite:`zhang2018mitigating`.
+Fairlearn provides an implementation of the adversarial mitigation method of :footcite:t:`zhang2018mitigating`.
-We assume we have data :math:`X, A, Y`, where we want to predict :math:`Y` from :math:`X` while being fair with respect to :math:`A` based on some fairness measure.
-We firstly create predictor and adversary neural networks with learnable weights :math:`W` and :math:`U` respectively.
-Without considering fairness yet, this typical supervised-learning problem aims to minimize the predictor loss :math:`L_P`.
-Now, to improve fairness, we not only want to minimize the predictor loss, but we want to decrease the adversary's ability to predict the sensitive features from the predictor's predictions.
-Suppose the adversary has loss term :math:`L_A`, then the paper trains the predictor with gradient:
+We assume we have data :math:`X, A, Y`, where we want to predict :math:`Y` from :math:`X` while enforcing fairness constraints with respect to sensitive features :math:`A`.
+Both classification and regression are supported (classes :class:`~AdversarialFairnessClassification` and :class:`~AdversarialFairnessRegression`) and two types of fairness constraints: demographic parity and equalized odds.

+To train an adversarial mitigation algorithm, the user needs to provide two neural networks, predictor network and adversary network, with learnable weights :math:`W` and :math:`U,` respectively.
+The predictor network is constructed to solve the underlying supervised learning task, without considering fairness, by minimizing the predictor loss :math:`L_P.` However, to improve fairness, we do not only minimize the predictor loss, but we also want to decrease the adversary's ability to predict the sensitive features from the predictor's predictions (to implement demographic parity), or jointly from the predictor's predictions and true labels (to implement equalized odds).

+Suppose the adversary has the loss term :math:`L_A`, then the paper trains the predictor with gradient:

 .. math::